kubernetes/website/content/en/blog/_posts/2019-06-11-contributor-summit-shanghai.md

 ### Before you attend

-Regardless of where you participate, everyone at the Contributor Summit should [sign the Kubernetes CLA](https://git.k8s.io/community/CLA.md#the-contributor-license-agreement) before coming to the conference.
+Regardless of where you participate, everyone at the Contributor Summit should [sign the Kubernetes Contributor License Agreement](https://git.k8s.io/community/CLA.md#the-contributor-license-agreement) (CLA) before coming to the conference.
 You should also bring a laptop suitable for working on documentation or code development.